Nutritional Psychiatry

 Medication treats symptoms.
 Nutrition addresses root causes.

-You don't just manage symptoms—you restore the biological foundation your brain needs to heal.
+When you combine psychiatric medication (when needed), psychotherapy, and targeted nutritional interventions, you don't just manage symptoms—you restore the biological foundation your brain needs to heal.

 Get Started with Nutritional Psychiatry